stat545ubc-2025/Assignment-B1-Emma-Collins/README.md

 *Last Updated: 2025-11-02*

 ## Project Aim
-This repository contains relevent documents and code for the Assignment B1 done by Emma Collins for the STAT545B class.
+This repository contains relevant documents and code for the Assignment B1 done by Emma Collins for the STAT545B class.
 This project aims to create a simple function in R with documentation, examples and formal tests.

 ## Documents Overview
 Document Name | Purpose